Dump Truck Accident Attorney

 Non-economic damages may be the greatest loss after a catastrophic injury.
 Non-economic damages are losses that are not quantifiable.
 These damages can be more subjective, but they typically include:

 - Emotional distress

 - Loss of enjoyment of life

 Damages for Wrongs | California Civil Code – Follow the link to read the statute governing non-economic damage caps for uninsured and intoxicated drivers.
 You can read the exact legal text of the ruling and find out when non-economic damages will be made available to an uninsured driver.
 The code can be read on the California Legislative website.

 Large Truck Crash Stats | Federal Motor Carrier Safety Administration – View the most current set of data from the FMCSA on large truck crashes.
 The report is broken into section by trends, crash types, vehicle types and the demographics of victims.
 The FMCSA is the government body responsible for regulating the trucking industry in the United States.

-Dump Truck Accident Lawyer in Los Angeles
+Contact a Dump Truck Accident Lawyer Now

 You need Yarian & Associates, APC on your side to help recover the compensation you need and deserve.
 Over two decades we have been able to achieve settlements in the millions, and we want to do the same for you.
 Contact us at (844) 291-1911 to schedule a free case evaluation.